 The dryer lint burns up really fast, so you must build on to your fire quickly.
 Dipping your dryer lint in Vaseline will make it burn longer.

 What Is Dryer Lint?
 These are visible materials from textile or clothing fibers collected in the lint screen of a dryer.

 Take a piece of fabric softener that has been used and dried out, and place it in your desired burning location.
 Next, roll the softener into a ball, that way it burns longer.

-Take flint and steel and hold it up to the fabric softener and strike.
+Take flint and steel, hold it up to the fabric softener, and strike.
 It may take more than one strike to light.

 Using matches or a lighter will work too.

 Fabric softener takes a fair amount of time to burn, so building on your fire should be easier.

 Place flammable tenders such as dry leaves or plants to build the fire up.
 Then use thin twigs and build your way up to build up that fire.

 Watch this video from Learn to Grow for a DIY fire starter from dryer lint, egg carton, and wax: